 Miller told Brilbeck that as a parent, he didn’t know what Ms. Gosch is going through, and felt his statements might be kind of harsh.

 “But that’s reality,” he said.
 “That’s more than likely what will happen.”

-With her son’s 41st birthday here, Noreen said she often thinks about what his life would have been like had it not been for that fateful day in 1982.
+Asked about what would have been her son’s 41st birthday, Noreen said she often thinks about what his life would have been like had it not been for that fateful day in 1982.